What the 20-week scan is for

 There’s a small chance that the scan might pick up a serious health problem or complication.
 Some abnormalities won’t be seen on a scan at all or can’t be seen until later in the pregnancy.

-Genetic conditions like Down syndrome can be diagnosed only by special antenatal tests and checks such as amniocentesis.
-If you’re thinking about having these tests done, genetic counselling services can give you more information about them.
+Genetic conditions like Down syndrome can be diagnosed only by special antenatal tests like amniocentesis.
+If you’re thinking about having these tests, genetic counselling services can give you more information about them.

 Things you can do

-- Decide with your partner on whether you want to find out the baby’s gender.
+- Decide with your partner on whether you want to find out your baby’s gender.

 - Ask your partner to make the 20-week scan appointment for a time and day that suits you too, if possible.